 Posted by William Mullane | December 23, 2019

-TechHelp is thrilled to be working with Dr. Willette Crawford in offering the FSPCA Foreign Supplier Verification Course.
+TechHelp is working with Dr. Willette Crawford to offer the FSPCA Foreign Supplier Verification Course.
 This course covers regulation Title 21 CFR 111 – Foreign Supplier Verification Programs (FSVP) for importers of food for humans and animals.
 FSVP is one of the seven rules associated with the FDA’s Food Safety Modernization Act.
 The FSVP curriculum was designed by regulatory, academia, and industry professionals and developed with funding from the FDA as part of the FSPCA.

 Willette M. Crawford, Ph.D., MPH is a leading food microbiologist with over 14 years of experience in food safety that spans both regulatory and industry issues in the primary production and processing arenas.
 Currently, she is a senior food safety consultant and serves as a lecturer for Northeastern University.
 She earned her doctorate in food science from Purdue University concentrating in food microbiology, a Master of Public Health from East Tennessee State University, and Bachelor of Science in both chemistry and biology from South Carolina State University.